 HelloTask is one of the successful enterprises to avail support from the B-Briddhi programme’s Impact Ready Matching Fund (IRMF) scheme.
-This is an innovative approach to trigger investments into early-stage enterprises, while incentivizing the entrepreneurs like HelloTask to stay true to their social mission.
+This is an innovative approach to trigger investments into early-stage enterprises while incentivizing the entrepreneurs like HelloTask to stay true to their social mission.
 How is HelloTask becoming the full-stack platform working towards establishing the profession of domestic workers as dignified work?

 HelloTask’s Traction Story

 For many Bangladeshi households, there remains a genuine need for domestic helpers, and the number of such families is set to rise, given the demographic and social trends indicating growth and stability.
-After personally experiencing the dire need for consistent and well trained house helpers, Mahmudul Hasan Likhon, co-founder and CEO of HelloTask, along with his brother, initiated the idea of an on-demand domestic help service provider where verified and skilled domestic helpers are connected with customers through app and website.
+After personally experiencing the dire need for consistent and well-trained house helpers, Mahmudul Hasan Likhon, co-founder and CEO of HelloTask, along with his brother, initiated the idea of an on-demand domestic help service provider where verified and skilled domestic helpers are connected with customers through app and website.

 HelloTask’s vision is to build an ecosystem where every family employs trained, skilled, and verified domestic helpers, with an aim to provide a secure workplace for millions while also establishing ‘domestic work’ as a dignified profession.

 The domestic help provider and caregiver industry of Bangladesh is estimated to be worth an overwhelming USD 4 billion which remains largely unregulated and informal.
 For a long time, the rights of domestic helpers had remained under the radar, resulting in their exploitation in terms of work hours and wage rate.
-At HelloTask, the team works relentlessly to build a fair marketplace platform to connect domestic help seekers with the helpers and caregivers, all the while ensuring they are rightfully paid for the hours they work.
-In just 3 years, HelloTask has been able to generate a GMV of total US$ 150,000, with 50,000+ users ordering service through their mobile app.
-Presently, they have an Annual Recurring Revenue of US$1 Million, and the platform is also working in collaboration with development organizations to formalize the care-economy and provide training to upgrade the skills of the domestic helpers.
+At HelloTask, the team works relentlessly to build a fair marketplace platform to connect domestic help seekers with helpers and caregivers, all the while ensuring they are rightfully paid for the hours they work.
+In just 3 years, HelloTask has been able to generate a GMV of a total of US$ 150,000, with 50,000+ users ordering service through their mobile app.
+Presently, they have an Annual Recurring Revenue of US$1 Million, and the platform is also working in collaboration with development organizations to formalize the care economy and provide training to upgrade the skills of the domestic helpers.

 Unlike most companies that put user experience on top of their priority, HelloTask works to ensure both user and worker experience simultaneously.
-To make sure the users are receiving quality service, the front line of service providers receive hands-on training to improve their skills measured in three levels: primary, advanced, caregiver.
+To make sure the users are receiving quality service, the front line of service providers receive hands-on training to improve their skills measured in three levels: primary, advanced, and caregiver.
 HelloTask is working in collaboration with BRAC, OXFAM and World Bank to provide training to domestic helpers.
-HelloTask has developed a training module for domestic workers under Project ‘Securing Rights of Women Domestic Workers in Bangladesh’ – supported by OXFAM.
+HelloTask has developed a training module for domestic workers under the Project ‘Securing Rights of Women Domestic Workers in Bangladesh’ – supported by OXFAM.
 Under this project workers enlisted in the platform receive both training and certification from National Skill Development Authority.

 Currently, HelloTask operates similarly to the Uber platform, but for domestic help providers.
 Service seekers get the option to choose an instant service provider who will be available in an hour’s time, or hire someone on a subscription basis.
 Upon arrival, the service provider undergoes a simple procedure of scanning their ID cards using the ‘Porichoy’ app, after which they can begin their work.